UTXOnly/SNMP_sandbox/README.md

 * A script will convert the `MIB` file and appened it to an exisiting `mocksnmp.snmprec` file within the appropriate appropriate `data` directory
 * You can now run the `run.sh` script from the main repo directory `SNMP-sandbox`

-Program will create mock SNMP device containers for each ip_address: and first network_address: key detected in conf.yaml

-There is only 1 auto-discovery instance created from network_address: key as it is not feasible to test more than one auto-discovery subnet at a time
 ## To Do
 * Add functionality for SNMP `v3`
 * Add SNMP trap functionality